About Us

 The Olive Ridley Project (ORP) was founded by Dr Martin Stelfox in 2013.
 Working as a biologist in the Maldives, he encountered a countless number of olive ridley sea turtles entangled in abandoned, lost, or discarded fishing nets.
 Martin was curious to understand why this was happening and questioned where the nets were coming from.
 He decided to enlist the help of other biologists and citizen scientists to help answer these questions.
 His dedication and passion for helping these prehistoric reptiles formed the foundations of the ORP, which later expanded its mission to take a multifaceted and holistic approach to protecting sea turtles and their habitats.

-Turtle patient being fed at Marine Turtle Rescue Centre
+Turtle patient Aisha at the Marine Turtle Rescue Centre, Baa Atoll, Maldives.

 In addition to scientific research, ORP started focusing on sea turtle rescue and rehabilitation, and on education and outreach, early on.
-Then, in 2017, we opened the first veterinarian run marine turtle rescue centre in the Maldives.
-This was followed by a second rehabilitation centre in 2019.
-We also grew our education and outreach programs through workshops, seminars, meetings and presentations.
+Then, in 2017, we opened the first veterinary run marine turtle rescue centre in the Maldives.
+This was followed by a second rehabilitation centre in 2019 and two more in 2024.
+We also grew our education and outreach programs through internships, workshops, seminars, meetings and presentations.
 Through these programs, we identified a need to highlight the threats faced by sea turtles to scientists, conservationists, policy makers and the general public worldwide.
 As a result, we introduced new research priorities within ORP.
 These included sea turtle population health and abundance, threats to sea turtle habitats, as well as spatial ecology, parasitology, sea turtle behaviour, genetics and fishery related threats.

 ORP has continued to grow over the years.
-We have now expanded our operations into several countries in the Indian Ocean region, with bases in Oman, Maldives, Pakistan, Seychelles and Kenya.
-Our team has also grown to over 25 experts.
+We have now expanded our operations into several countries in the Indian Ocean region, with bases in Kenya, Maldives, Oman, Pakistan, and Seychelles.
+Our team has also grown to over 40 experts.
 Furthermore, the charity is now at the forefront of turtle conservation: We influence local policy makers, fishing communities and collaborate with a number of research institutes.

 In 2016, Olive Ridley Project became a UK Charitable Incorporated Organisation, registered Charity No. 1165905, registered in England & Wales.